bchainhub/foxar-docs/versioned_docs/version-1/reference/cheatcodes/mock-call.md

 > ℹ️ **Note**
 >
 > Calls to mocked addresses may revert if there is no code on the address.
-> This is because Solidity inserts an `extcodesize` check before some contract calls.
+> This is because Ylem inserts an `extcodesize` check before some contract calls.
 >
 > To circumvent this, use the [`etch`](./etch.md) cheatcode if the mocked address has no code.